aresys-srl/sar-calibration-tool/docs/install.rst

 This tool, originally developed in Fortran language, has been compiled to be imported in Python as a standard package and two libraries have been included in the distribution, one for Windows and one for Linux OS.

-Such libraries are supposed to work in the ``sct_env`` environment.
+Such libraries are supposed to work in the SCT environment.

 In case of issues it is suggested to recompile directly the Fortran source code (``solid__for_sct.for`` file included as well in the distribution) on the local machine.
-In order to do this, in a conda command window, activate the ``sct_env`` environment and type the following instructions:
+In order to do this, in a conda command window, activate the SCT environment and type the following instructions:

 .. code-block:: bash